christo/kick-assembler-acbg/development.md

 * namespace escaping with `@` prefix

+* hex value interpolations for escape strings

 ## TODO:

 ### Parser Features
-* petscii conversions for escape strings
 * grammar: addressing modes - we can detect legal addressing modes
 * grammar: pseudo commands
 * scopes for labels can have subscripts as per section 9.8 of manual @v5.16 e.g. `sta loop2[i].color+1`